Vernon Story: Career

 In 1946, Rex Stewart, who had just left the Duke Ellington Band, put together a small orchestra to tour Europe as guests of the Hot Club de France.
 Members included Rex Stewart on cornet, Sandy Williams on trombone and pianist Don Gais.
 The group visited Denmark, France, Germany, Sweden, and Switzerland.
 They also made many recordings between 1946 and 1949, including one of Story’s signature song, "Vernon’s Story" and another of his compositions, "Storyville."
 Their first concert was at the Salle Pleyel in Paris.
-They toured major cities Marseilles, Bordeauz and Toulouse, Lyons and Lille.
-They also in Béziers, Carcassonne, and Montauban.
+They toured major cities Marseilles, Bordeaux and Toulouse, Lyons and Lille.
+They also performed in Béziers, Carcassonne, and Montauban.

 Story and some of the other musicians stayed on in Paris while Rex Stewart went to Germany, though he joined him for venues in Berlin.
 Story played with notable jazz musician in Paris, including guitarist Django Reinhardt.
 Becoming a well-known figure in the Paris jazz community, Story inspired the name of a character in a novel by Boris Vian.
 Story arranged venues for subsets of the original band in Copenhagen, Stockholm, Oslo, and Zürich.
 He also made a cameo appearance as an American jazz player in a Swedish thriller movie, Kvinnan Som Försvann.

 The Rex Stewart Band, including Story, played at the first Nice Jazz Festival in 1948, probably the first formal international jazz festival.
 Headliners and fellow musicians that he reminisced of included family friend Louis Armstrong and English jazz musician, broadcaster and musicologist Humphrey Lyttelton.

 Story moved back to the booming tourist center of Atlantic City, New Jersey, in late-1948, playing solo and also with his own band.
 Count Basie, who had become a friend when they met during the tour to Europe, often visited him whilst playing gigs in Atlantic City.